WICG/scheduling-apis/explainers/prioritized-post-task.md

 2. **user-visible**: User-visible tasks are those that will be visible to the user, but either not immediately or do not block the user from interacting with the page.
-These tasks represent either a different importance or timescale as user-blocking tasks.
+These tasks have either a different importance or timescale than user-blocking tasks.

    **Note**: this is the default `postTask` priority if a priority is not specified.